tmpfs/ttycolor/README.md

 #### console.write(options, format, ...)

-Asynchronously write to an arbitray writable stream with escape sequence support if the stream if a tty as reported by `tty.isatty`.
+Asynchronously write to an arbitray writable stream with escape sequence support if the stream is a tty as reported by `tty.isatty`.

 * `options`: The write options.
 * `format`: The format string.